istio/istio.io/content/en/docs/ops/best-practices/observability/index.md

 Istio no longer ships with Prometheus in its default profile.
 To enable Prometheus please see the [Prometheus integration](../../../ops/integrations/prometheus/) addon documentation.

-While the `Quick Start` installation is well-suited for small clusters and monitoring for short time horizons, it is not suitable for large-scale meshes or monitoring over a period of days or weeks.
+While the `Option 1: Quick Start` installation mentioned in the [Prometheus integration](../../../ops/integrations/prometheus/) guide is well-suited for small clusters and monitoring for short time horizons, it is not suitable for large-scale meshes or monitoring over a period of days or weeks.
 In particular,  the introduced labels can increase metrics cardinality, requiring a large amount of storage.
 And, when trying to identify trends and differences in traffic over time, access to historical data can be paramount.

 {{< image width="80%"
     link="./production-prometheus.svg"